swiftlang/swift-package-manager/README.md

     swift build --help

+## Development

+The Package Manager is itself a Swift Package, and builds through use of the bootstrap script which handles manually building an initial copy of the package manager, then building it again using itself.
+This script also currently handles integrating with the Swift project build system for installing into packages alongside the other Swift tools.

+For development purposes, the package manager can be built in two ways.

+To build the package manager as part of building the full Swift project, including the Swift compiler, see Swift's [README][https://github.com/apple/swift/blob/master/README.md].
+This option is recommended is required if you are also making changes to [llbuild](https://github.com/apple/swift-llbuild), the Swift language, or to the build integration.

-If usage information is printed; you’re ready to go.
-If not, you can build it from source by entering the following into a terminal:
+You can also build the package manager using only a [downloaded](https://swift.org/download/) Swift package.
+Once downloaded and installed, you can build it by entering the following into a terminal:

     git clone git@github.com:apple/swift-package-manager.git swiftpm
-    git clone git@github.com:apple/swift-llbuild.git llbuild
     cd swiftpm
-    ./Utilities/bootstrap --build-tests
+    ./Utilities/bootstrap --swiftc path/to/swiftc --sbt path/to/swift-build-tool

 It is recommended that you develop against the latest version of Swift, to ensure compatibility with new releases.

 ## System Requirements